kursatkara/KARA-Lab-at-OSU/content/home/people.md

 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 41

-title: Biography
+title: Meet the Team
+subtitle: Students
 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.
 # See https://wowchemy.com/docs/get-started/#introduce-yourself
-author: admin
+author: furkan-oz
 ---